Azure/cognitiveservices-aci/cognitive-services-and-aci.md

 # 10 minute Quickstart: Running Cognitive Services on Azure Container Instances (ACI)

+With the following steps, Scale your Azure Cognitive Services applications in the cloud easily with Azure Container Instances (ACI).
+This 10 minute quickstart walks you through running Cognitive Services on ACI so you can focus on building your applications instead of managing the infrastructure.

-With the following steps, you can run a Cognitive Services' [Text Analytics](https://docs.microsoft.com/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-install-containers) container on an Azure [Container Instances](https://docs.microsoft.com/azure/container-instances/) (ACI)
+This quickstart will guide you to run a Cognitive Services [Text Analytics](https://docs.microsoft.com/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-install-containers) container on an Azure [Container Instance](https://docs.microsoft.com/azure/container-instances/) (ACI)

 ## Create a Cognitive Services resource for Text Analytics